DIG-Kaust/MLgeoscience/docs/lectures/5_nn.md

 # Basics of Neural Networks

 In this lecture we start our journey in the field of Deep Learning.
-In order to do so we must first introduce the most commonly used kind of Neural Networks, the so-called Multi-Layer Perceptron (MLP).
+In order to do so we must first introduce the most commonly used kind of Neural Networks, the so-called Multi-Layer Perceptron (MLP) (also commonly referred to as fully connected (FC) layer).

 A MLP is a class of *feedforward* artificial neural networks (ANNs), where the term feedforward refers to the fact the the flow of information moves from left to right.
 On the other hand, a change in the direction